George Floyd latest: Trump tells governors to 'call in National Guard' | DW | 05.06.2020

 16:01 People around the world took to the streets again in protests related to Floyd's killing.
 In Germany, tens of thousands of demonstrators in Frankfurt and Hamburg protested against racism, holding signs with slogans such as: "Your Pain Is My Pain, Your Fight Is My Fight."

-In London, several dozen people gathered in Trafalgar Square, with many in the British capital wearing masks and some kneeling in solidarity.
+In London, several dozen people gathered in Trafalgar Square, with many in the British capital wearing masks and some kneeling in solidarity, the protest action of former NFL player Colin Kaepernick in 2010.

 Demonstrators also gathered outside the US Embassy in Vienna, Austria, holding banners with slogans such as "There are no races just one species" and "Racism is the Real Virus."